 Cache Economics

 Caching is where the real savings happen.
-Here is what a typical call looks like under the hood.
+Here is what a typical call looks like.

 First call to a new session: